Irregularly S

 SAYLE, Alexei

-He is a stand-up comedian with an anarchistic take on the world, who first came to the attention of the British viewing public in a guest spot on The Young Ones.
+He was at the forefront when the alternative comedy scene appeared in the UK by being The Comedy Stores First master of ceremonies, and is a stand-up comedian with an anarchistic take on the world, who first came to the attention of the British viewing public in a guest spot on The Young Ones.
 This led on to his award-winning series, The Alexei Sayle Show.
 He has had limited success in films, usually taking smaller roles and cameos.
 We see him enter the Carry On arena in Columbus as Achmed, the useless assistant to Fatima (Sara Crowe), who has a spyhole into Christopher Columbus' map shop which is hidden in a belly button.

 SILVERS, Phil